-The form also states that clients are responsible for notifying their case manager of any changes in the clients care needs and/or problems with services.
-If a case manger is notified about an issue that requires prompt follow up and/or remediation the case manger is required to assist the client.
-Case managers document the issue and the follow up in the BUS.
+The form also states that child's parents and/or legal guardian are responsible for notifying their case manager of any changes in the child's care needs and/or problems with services.
+If a case manager is notified about an issue that requires prompt follow up and/or remediation the case manager is required to assist the child's parents and/or legal guardian.
+Case managers document the issue and the follow- up in the Benefits Utilization System (BUS).